fredbru/GrooveToolbox/README.md

 distance = weightedHammingDistance(GrooveA, GrooveB)
 ```
 ### Loading From Audio
 Using the functions within LoadGrooveFromAudio, it is possible to transcribe audio drum loops to perform analysis upon using the ADTLib open-source library (https://github.com/CarlSouthall/ADTLib).
 Currently the transcription only works for loops with three parts - kick, snare and hihats.
-It doesn't differentiate between different sorts of hihat.
-Also only works for .wav files
+It doesn't differentiate between different sorts of hihat and only works for .wav files.

 This library has the following additional depencencies:
 madmom